OpenVidu/openvidu.io-docs/docs/tutorials/openvidu-ios.md

 **2)** Open **Xcode** and import the project _(openvidu-ios.xcworkspace)_

-**3)** By default, this app is pointing to our development server _(https://demos.openvidu.io)_.
-You can change the **OPENVIDU_URL** value in *openvidu-ios/openvidu-ios/constants/JSONConstants.swift*.
-If you want to set and launch OpenVidu locally, continue with the point 4, if you don't, go to point 8.
+**3)** By default, this app is pointing to our demo server _(https://demos.openvidu.io)_.
+You can change the **OPENVIDU_URL** value in `openvidu-ios/openvidu-ios/constants/JSONConstants.swift`.
+If you want to set and launch OpenVidu locally, continue with point 4.
+If you don't, go to point 8.

 **4)** Now you need the IP of your PC in your LAN network, which we will use in points 5) and 6) to configure OpenVidu Server and your app.
 In Linux/OSX you can simply get it by running the following command on your shell (will probably output something like `192.168.1.111`)